It keeps your brain sharp.

 It keeps other health risks down.

-There are a number of other conditions you are at increased risk for as well when you chronically forego getting enough sleep.
+There are a number of other conditions you are at increased risk for when you chronically forego getting enough sleep.
 Some of these conditions include heart attack, heart disease, irregular heartbeat, high blood pressure, diabetes, and stroke.

 It helps you beat burnout.

-Burnout happens the demands of a high-paced lifestyle cause you to regularly forego your personal needs, ultimately leading to chronic fatigue, insomnia, malnutrition, impaired concentration, anxiety, and even depression.
+Burnout happens when the demands of a high-paced lifestyle cause you to regularly forego your personal needs, ultimately leading to chronic fatigue, insomnia, malnutrition, impaired concentration, anxiety, and even depression.
 Many workers, such as physicians, teachers, accountants, and full-time students, are especially prone to developing burnout, and sleep is a powerful weapon that these people can use to help fight it.
 As this article about beating burnout details, self-care is central to helping you avoid or treat burnout—and that includes getting enough sleep, eating well, and exercising regularly.
 They may seem like small things, but they make all the difference.

 It can keep you from developing depression.

-Scientific studies have linked mental disorders such as anxiety and depression to lack of sleep on numerous occasions.
+Scientific studies have linked mental disorders such as anxiety and depression to a lack of sleep on numerous occasions.
 A 2005 study found that those who were diagnosed with anxiety or depression were more likely to be getting less than six hours of sleep per night.
 Another study in 2007 found that individuals suffering from insomnia—the sleeping disorder with the strongest link to depression—were five times more likely to develop depression than those without insomnia.

 Let's discuss: Are you getting enough sleep?